nauhc/hyppersteer/README.md

 ### Demo

-Exploring individual data instances and their outcome prediction results.
-Each dot in the 2D projection view represents an instance with it's class represented by the color.
-Perturbing any feature values at any time-steps and predict with the RNN model.
+HypperSteer helps to explore individual data instances and their prediction results.
+Each dot in the 2D projection view represents an instance with its class represented by the color.
+Perturb any feature values at any time-steps and predict with the RNN model.

 For the biLSTM model I trained, see [this repo](https://github.com/nauhc/bilstm-many-to-one).

-Here showcase the health records of patient 5000 (dead) and patient 7000 (alive).
+In the following example, we train a biLSTM model that uses electronic health records to predict patients' mortality.
+The following demo showcases the health records of Patient 5000 (<font color = '#8884d8'>dead</font>) and Patient 7000 (<font color='#82ca9d'>alive</font>).
 ![Product Name Screen Shot][product-screenshot]

-Perturbing the value of Joint Fluid at the last three time-step alters the mortality prediction of patient 6712 from dead to alive!
+In the following example, perturbing Patient 6712's Joint Fluid value at the last three time-step alters the mortality prediction result from the dead to alive!
 ![Product Name Screen Shot][product-screenshot1]

-But how to know what features and what time-step to perturb for a desired result?
+But for a random patient, what features and what time-step to perturb for the desired result?
-Our paper [HypperSteer](https://arxiv.org/abs/2011.02149.pdf) further discusses the local and global evidences steering such analysis.
+Our paper [HypperSteer](https://arxiv.org/abs/2011.02149.pdf) further discusses the counterfactual and partial dependence analysis for hypothetical steering.

-Cite our paper if you find the source code or the paper to be helpful.
+Cite our paper if you find the source code or the paper to be inspiring.

 ```
 @misc{wang2020hyppersteer,